 Figure 4 shows the annual and seasonal wind patterns based on data collected at Rouse Hill in 2020, the closest meteorological station to the site.
 It can be seen from these wind-roses that the most common winds in the area are from the north, southwest and southeast.
-This pattern of winds is evident in all seasons to some extent although winds in summer tend to be stronger than in other seasons.
+This pattern of winds is evident in all seasons to some extent although winds in summer, from the southeast, tend to be stronger than in other seasons.

 At Prospect, the wind patterns from six years of data (Figure 5) exhibit similarities to those experienced in 2020 at Rouse Hill.
-However Rouse Hill appears to experience a slightly higher frequency of calm conditions, that is, 21 percent calms at Rouse Hill compared to 14 percent calms at Prospect).
+However, Rouse Hill appears to experience a slightly higher frequency of calm conditions (i.e. wind speeds less than 0.5 metres per second), that is, 21 percent calms at Rouse Hill compared to 14 percent calms at Prospect.
 This is likely to be due to differences in the local land use noting that there is more bushland around the meteorological station at Rouse Hill than at Prospect.